atilaromero/atila_romero_test/questiona/README.md

 ```

 ## How it works
 In the source code, the positions are compared.
-In order to the segments to be appart, both point of one line should be to the left of the points of the other line or they must both be to the right.
+In order to the segments to be appart, both points of one line should be to the left of the points of the other line or they must both be to the right.
 Otherwise the lines intersect.